Your breastfeeding journey began well before this moment…well before the arrival of your baby.

 Well Rooted Breastfeeding isn’t your average breastfeeding course.

-It's about getting to the root of potential or current breastfeeding challenges by exploring your own journey to this moment, identifying stories about feeding you've learned along the way – from family and culture – and focusing on engaging with the stories and support people most aligned with your breastfeeding intentions.
+It's low cost monthly membership program focused on getting to the root of potential or current breastfeeding challenges by exploring your own journey to this moment, identifying stories about feeding you've learned along the way – from family and culture – and focusing on engaging with the stories and support people most aligned with your breastfeeding intentions.

-Beyond the usual how-to information for positioning, latch and feeding, the course also offers guidance on foundational strategies for intentionally cultivating your breastfeeding journey and addressing common challenges that mothers encounter.
+Beyond the usual how-to information for positioning, latch and feeding, the content library also offers guidance on foundational strategies for intentionally cultivating your breastfeeding journey and addressing common challenges that mothers encounter.

-Inner Wisdom is available to guide you and your baby on your breastfeeding journey.
+Inner Wisdom is available to guide you and your baby.

 Both mothers and babies have natural feeding instincts that are most effective when they feel safe and held by the people around them.
 Aligned family and social support, along with community based and professional support have been shown to optimize breastfeeding outcomes and minimize feeding and postpartum mental health challenges.